hayes0724/shopify-packer/docs/docs/commands.md

 | ``--skipPrompts`` | Skips all prompts.
 This is especially useful when using Packer with continuous integration tools |
 | ``--nodelete`` | By default deploy will replace all files in theme, use this flag to update without removing existing files |
 ### build
+Builds a production-ready version of the theme by compiling the files into the dist folder.
 ```bash
 packer build [--analyze] [--stats]
 ```